Is your car dirtier than a toilet? Research says yes

 Researchers found the car trunk to harbour the most bacteria, with 1425 bacteria identified.
 With groceries, pets, gear and luggage loaded into your trunk, your car can become a breeding ground for bacteria to grow and transfer.

 Ever spilled coffee or soda in your car's cup holders and just wiped it quickly or left it?
-Those cup holders are one of the dirtiest spots because crumbs, sticky drinks, and spills create a perfect place for bacteria to grow.
+Those cup holders are among the dirtiest spots because crumbs, sticky drinks, and spills create a perfect breeding ground for bacteria.

-Your car seat may look fine, but it collects dirt, sweat, and little bits of food from your everyday use over time, making it another germ hub.
-The gear shift and door handles also rank as one of the dirtiest surfaces in your car.
+Your car seat may look fine, but over time, it collects dirt, sweat, and small bits of food from everyday use, making it another germ hub.
+The gear shift and door handles also rank among the dirtiest surfaces in your car.
 These high-touch areas are often overlooked when cleaning your vehicle.

 Considering that the steering wheel is touched every time you drive, it is surprisingly the least dirty area tested.
 Researchers believe that thanks to COVID-19, many people now sanitize their hands before driving.